great-expectations/great_expectations/docs/terms/data_connector.md

 ### Definition

-A Data Connector provides the configuration details based on the source data system which are needed by a Datasource to define Data Assets.
+A Data Connector provides the configuration details based on the source data system which are needed by a <TechnicalTag relative="../" tag="datasource" text="Datasource" /> to define <TechnicalTag relative="../" tag="data_asset" text="Data Assets" />.

 ### Features and promises